quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Maximum Transmission Unit

-The Path Maximum Transmission Unit (PMTU) is the maximum size of the entire IP packet including the IP header, UDP header, and UDP payload.
+The PMTU is the maximum size of the entire IP packet, including the IP header, UDP header, and UDP payload.
 The UDP payload includes one or more QUIC packet headers and protected payloads.
-The PMTU can depend on path characteristics, and can therefore change over time.
+The PMTU can depend on path characteristics and can therefore change over time.
 The largest UDP payload an endpoint sends at any given time is referred to as the endpoint's maximum datagram size.

 An endpoint SHOULD use DPLPMTUD ({{dplpmtud}}) or PMTUD ({{pmtud}}) to determine whether the path to a destination will support a desired maximum datagram size